Finding a Healthy Balance With Diet and Exercise

-As spring nears, promising warmer weather and clearer skies, an uptick in physical activity will occur.
-Maybe you’ve recently made a fitness commitment to a friend, joined a local gym, or even registered for the upcoming 11th annual virtual Longhorn Run.
+Maybe you’ve recently made a fitness commitment to a friend, joined a local gym, or even registered for an upcoming run.
 Whether you’re looking to shed that winter weight in time for summer or simply trying to make some changes to your day-to-day health, you’ve likely noticed that what you eat throughout the day has a major impact on your body’s performance.

 Poor diet and physical inactivity are linked to increased risk of diseases, such as heart disease, cancer, and type 2 diabetes, that have become leading causes of death in the United States.
 There are even relationships between cognitive health and poor diet and lack of exercise, which are believed to contribute to Alzheimer’s disease and dementia.

 We know making changes to your diet and daily exercise can seem overwhelming, which is why UT Health Austin dietitian Krystle Zuniga, PhD, RD, LD, wants you to know that you don’t have to do everything all at once.
 Start by following these 7 recommended tips:

 1. Choose healthy food options that you like

 Eat the fruits and vegetables that you like.
 If you don’t like broccoli, don’t eat broccoli.
 Instead, opt for zucchini, asparagus, or maybe even kale.
 There are hundreds of edible fruits and vegetables at your disposal, so don’t feel as if you’re limited to certain ones.